-- Ideally, the offer package should be comprehensive and come with as much documentation as possible, including an offer summary (by the buyer’s agent), pre-approval letter, copy of the initial deposit check, contract with all initials and signatures and all mandatory spaces completed.
+- Ideally, the offer package should be comprehensive and come with as much documentation as possible, including an offer summary (by the buyer’s agent), pre-approval letter, all disclosures signed (especially the TDS / AVID), contract with all initials and signatures and all mandatory spaces completed.
 A good buyer’s agent will also run comps and coach the clients on offer price and terms and may encourage the buyers to write a letter to the sellers.
-Depending on the circumstances, “proof of funds” may be wise to include too.
+Also common now, “proof of funds” are wise to include too.
 Each situation is a little different but the more comprehensive the buyer’s offer package is, the better the odds.
 Many agents send over only partial documentation.
 Don’t let this happen to you!

 - Finally, the buyer’s agent needs to behave with professionalism and courtesy.
 This is another point that might seem obvious, but sometimes buyer’s agents say things which are not polite to either the listing agent or, worse, directly to the seller.
 Or they or their clients may show up at the house without an appointment – who would want to work with them in contract after that?
 When in the presence of the seller, the listing agent and the public especially, a buyer’s agent should not loudly or harshly criticize the property.
 That’s just plain hostile and it won’t make the listing agent want to work with that agent (now or later).
 Realistic assessment of a home’s flaws is totally fair, but doesn’t need to be done with a bullhorn.
 Discretion is appreciated.

 It doesn’t happen often, but sometimes agents just don’t slow down long enough to get the process and the offer package “just right”.
 It matters because frequently there are several equally good bids on a property, and the one that stands out as better, even by a small margin, will either win the deal or at least win a the opportunity of a counter offer.